BIO00087H Workshop 1: Revision, Q&A and poster guidance.

 1.3 Deadlines

-- Complete your poster by the evening of Tuesday 7th November
+• Complete your poster by Friday 7th November at the latest

 1.4 Planning for your report